-Be willing to complete a volunteer application from the Exodus website.
+Be willing to complete a volunteer application from the Exodus website. *

 Be willing to view Refugee 101 Introductory Session, as well as the area specific training.
 Please keep in mind that, depending on the opportunity, different staff may be facilitating the training session with a different process.
-Volunteer training processes are thus subject to the department where the volunteer will be directly supervised.
+Volunteer training processes are thus subject to the department where the volunteer will be directly supervised. *

-Be willing to complete and sign the Exodus confidentiality forms.
+Be willing to complete and sign the Exodus confidentiality forms. *

-Pass the Criminal Background Screening Process (Warehouse/donation sorting is exempt from this requirement)
+Pass the Criminal Background Screening Process *

-Agree to sign a copy of the Exodus Volunteer Policy Manual to verify that the volunteer applicant has indeed received the Manual and commits to uphold the requirements therein.
+Agree to sign a copy of the Exodus Volunteer Policy Manual to verify that the volunteer applicant has indeed received the Manual and commits to uphold the requirements therein. *

+* Warehouse/donation sorting is exempt from these requirements.

 Non-Eligibility Clauses/Circumstances: